nhm-herpetology/genomic-disparity/Drosophila-uces/README.md

 ![fl-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/fl-vi-c5.jpg)

-The second axis, PC2, clearly separates _Drosophila flavomontana_ from the other species.
+The second axis, PC2, clearly separates _Drosophila montana_ from the other species.
 If we compare the landmark orientation of _Drosophila montana_ to _Drosophila virilia_ we see clear evidence of a perientric chromosomal inversion.

 ![mo-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/mo-vi-c5.jpg)